RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Members who are really causing harm, or at risk of causing harm, might chat to a listener about it hoping to get advice on how bad it really is and how guilty they should feel.

-You don't have any way to distinguish between the member who is telling a lie to test how judgemental 7 Cups is, and the member who is telling the truth to find out how guilty they should feel.
+You don't have any way to distinguish between the member who is telling a lie to test how judgmental 7 Cups is, and the member who is telling the truth to find out how guilty they should feel.
 Your only option, therefore, is to believe and accept the person without giving the "green light" to possible harmful behavior.

 Members who are really causing harm, or at risk of causing harm, are very likely not to admit to it at all.
 They chat about something else entirely.
 Do not change the subject of any chat to satisfy your curiosity about whether a member might be causing harm but not telling you.